-- (1) This programme requires the student/candidate to undergo a period of work integrated learning as part of the course.
-All prescribed compulsory and elective subjects and the prescribed experiential component must be passed in order to obtain sufficient credits to qualify for the qualification. - (2) Although the Durban University of Technology undertakes to assist the student/candidate in obtaining suitable work integrated learning placement, the onus is on the student/candidate to find placement.
-The employer must be accredited by the University for the purposes of work integrated learning.
-A work integrated learning agreement creates a separate contract between the "employer" and the student/candidate. - (3) Students must register at the department for the subject Industrial Engineering Practice as soon as they secured employment as the work integrated learning will only be recognized from the date of registration.
-Students are advised to contact the Department of Co-Operative Education to enquire about job opportunities. - (4) The student must maintain a portfolio outlining the experience gained through the work integrated learning component for each level. - (5) Outlined below is the procedure that would be followed by the department, regarding WIL - (i) Student must register for their WIL Modules (PI or P2), within one month after commencing their training.
+- (1) This programme requires the student to undergo a one-year work place based training period as an integral part of the course.
+This can only be attempted once the student has completed all modules (refer IE 7 (3)) - (2) Although the Durban University of Technology undertakes to assist the student in obtaining suitable work integrated learning placement, the onus is on the student to find placement.
+The Department of Co-Operative Education assists the students with possible placements. - (3) The employer must be accredited by the University for the purposes of placing the student at the company.
+This is done through the process of a work place accreditation visit. - (3) Students must register at the department for the subject Industrial Engineering Practice as soon as they secured employment.
+The period of training will only be recognized from the date of registration.
+A one-month grace can apply however the student needs to bring it to the attention of the Head of Department. - (4) The student is expected to submit monthly reports to his/her university mentor in addition to developing a comprehensive portfolio to showcase the work carried out for that particular placement period. - (5) Outlined below is the departmental procedure that applies: - (i) Student must register for their WIL Modules (PI or P2), within one month after commencing their training.
 When registering the student must complete an EL 2 form, obtainable from the department, and must ensure that the form is return to the department completed with all the necessary details pertaining to their training.

 - (ii) The student is required to furnish proof of employment from the company where he/she is doing their training.
-If the student has enrolled into a learnership or a specialized training program offered by the company or a SETA accredited institution, the student needs to verify that the content being taught or experience gathered is in line with the field of Industrial Engineering.
-It is preferable that the student contacts the department prior to enrolling into such a program. - (iii) It is recommended that the student submit a draft project report, completed in accordance to the guidelines given by the department, within three months from the date of commencement for their training. - (iv) The first draft of the final training portfolio (hardcopy) must be submitted by the student 2 (two) weeks before the end of their training period. - (v) The student must ensure that they receive correspondence from the department confirming receipt of the portfolio. - (vi) The portfolio would then be assessed according to the assessment criteria, outlined by the department, and the student would be informed of the necessary corrections that would be required (if any).
-This process would take 3 (three) weeks to complete.
-If longer then the student will be informed by the department as to when they could expect feedback on their portfolios. - (vii) The student has a period of 2 (two) weeks thereafter to complete the necessary changes and to re-submit the final portfolio.
-The student is also required to submit the draft copy where the changes and/or recommendations were made by the department as well. - (viii) Thereafter the portfolio would be re-assessed by the department and the student duly informed. - (ix) If there is to be any deviation from the above process and timelines, documented evidence in the form of written correspondence, must be submitted to the HOD for approval. - (x) If the student defaults in keeping to the above procedure without written consent from the department, they would be required to re-register that part of their training module (PI & P2). - (xi) All students registering for experiential learning must complete their experiential learning P1 & P2 within a two year period from the date of registration of P1.
-Should the student fail to comply with this requirement he/she is required to re-register experiential training.(P1 & P2)
+If the student has enrolled into a learnership or a specialized training program offered by the company or a SETA accredited institution, the student needs to verify that the content being taught or experience gained is in line with the field of Industrial Engineering.
+It is preferable that the student contacts the department prior to enrolling into such a program. - (iii) It is recommended that the student submit a draft portfolio, completed in accordance to the guidelines given by the department, just prior to the last week of the relevant training period. - (iv) Portfolios should be submitted in the last week of the training period and the student should ensure that they have received confirmation that the portfolio has been received. - (v) The portfolio is then assessed and the student informed of the outcome.
+A letter of completion is also done and it's the student's responsibility to ensure that the letter of completion is handed to their respective HR department.
+From the assessment of the portfolios to the capturing of the marks should be approximately three (3) weeks.
+If this is not done by then the student is encouraged to contact the department. - (vi) If there is to be any deviation from the above process and timelines, documented evidence in the form of written correspondence, must be submitted to the HOD for approval. - (vii) If the student defaults in keeping to the above procedure without written consent from the department, they would be required to re-register that part of their training module (PI & P2).